Counselling

 This increased understanding of 'self', often uncovers the reason (and answers the 'why' question about why somebody feels the way they do).
 This all takes place in a judgement-free and confidential space.

-It is a process of working together to explore and understand the depths and origins of challenges to bring about positive change.
+Fundamentally, it is a process of working together to explore and understand the depths and origins of challenges to bring about positive change.

 How can counselling help you?